hubplanner/API/Sections/resource.md

 ##### Custom Fields

-There are two different templates of custom fields, one that has a single property (string) value and one that allows for multiple linkable values.
-The templateType will dictate which template.
+There are two different templates for custom fields, one that has a single property (string) value and one that allows for multiple linkable values.
+The templateType property will dictate which template is being used.

 ```
 { templateId:"55100b09640c63d006c673b2",